IMTIAZ-2271/My-Code/README.md

 # My-Code
-Here is my codes that I have practised.
+Here are my codes that I have practiced.